Eir decides against passing on VAT reduction to customers

 Companies are not compelled to pass on the VAT reduction to customers although most are doing so.
 Minister for Finance Paschal Donohoe this week urged cuts to be passed on, saying it would help boost consumer confidence.

-Vodafone and Three Ireland have both passed on the VAT cuts to consumers joining streaming services such as Spotify and Netflix, and supermarket chains including Lidl and Aldi in doing so.
+Vodafone has passed on the VAT cuts to consumers joining streaming services such as Spotify and Netflix, and supermarket chains including Lidl and Aldi in doing so.

 Reduction